John Maynard (film producer)

 John Maynard is an Australian film producer and film distributor who also played an important role in the development of New Zealand art museums.
+Together with producer Bridget Ikin, he has run Felix Media since 2011.
+He also co-founding director, with Robert Connolly, of Arenafilms, and the two filmmakers formerly worked through Footprint Films, before its closure in 1998.

+Early life and education

+John Maynard was born in Australia.

+Career

-Art museum career
+Art

-At the age of 23, having working as a secondary school fine arts teacher for a short time, Australian John Maynard was appointed as the first director of the Govett-Brewster Art Gallery in New Plymouth, New Zealand.
-Maynard worked with local architect Terry Boon to redevelop an existing movie theatre into a contemporary art gallery that opened in February 1970.
-He also laid the groundwork for the gallery's programming through ‘progressive exhibition and collection policies."
+At the age of 23, having working as a secondary school fine arts teacher for a short time, Maynard was appointed as the first director of the Govett-Brewster Art Gallery in New Plymouth, New Zealand.
+Maynard worked with local architect Terry Boon to redevelop an existing cinema into a contemporary art gallery, that opened in February 1970.
+He also laid the groundwork for the gallery's programming through "progressive exhibition and collection policies".
 For the opening exhibition Maynard invited the young Auckland artist Leon Narbey to develop an immersive light installation titled Real Time to fill the whole gallery.
-Narbey went on to work again with Maynard in his film career both as a cameraman and director. and Maynard would produce Narbey's second feature film The Footstep Man in 1992.
+Narbey went on to work again with Maynard in his film career both as a cameraman and director, and Maynard would produce Narbey's second feature film The Footstep Man in 1992.

 Maynard left the Govett-Brewster in 1971 to travel overseas.
-In 1975 he took over the position of Exhibitions Officer at the Auckland City Art Gallery, a job previously held by Peter Webb.
-In that year Maynard developed Project Programmes, the first large-scale presentation of Conceptual art in New Zealand.
-In discussing the programme, art critic Wystan Curnow described Maynard as ‘the man who made New Plymouth the place to see new Auckland sculpture’.
+In 1975 he took over the position of exhibitions officer at the Auckland City Art Gallery, a job previously held by Peter Webb.
+In that year Maynard developed Project Programmes, the first large-scale presentation of conceptual art in New Zealand.
+In discussing the programme, art critic Wystan Curnow described Maynard as "the man who made New Plymouth the place to see new Auckland sculpture".
 The series began with Formal Enema Enigma by John Lethbridge and was followed over the next three months with installations by Jim Allen, Bruce Barber, Kim Gray, David Mealing, and a group show that included Maree Horner.
 In 1976 Maynard developed the first Pan Pacific Biennale: Colour Photography and its Derivatives for the Auckland City Art Gallery.
 It included 20 artists from New Zealand, Australia, Japan and the USA including John Baldessari with his Pathetic Fallacy Series.

 Maynard continued his connections with the Govett-Brewster Art Gallery through his work with the American-based New Zealand artist Len Lye.
 In 1977 Maynard curated the first solo exhibition of Lye's work in New Zealand for the Gallery.